cdeck3r/acbattery/_posts/2024-08-20-acbattery.md

 The `pvActor` implements a hysteresis mechanism based on the duration of periods with positive power ($P > 0$) and negative power ($P < 0$), as measured by the smart meter.

-The state machines transition between two main states: `PV_LOW` and `PV_EXCESS`, which represent insufficient PV production and PV surplus, respectively.
+The state machine as shown in the diagram below transitions between two main states: `PV_LOW` and `PV_EXCESS`, which represent insufficient PV production and PV surplus, respectively.
 In the `PV_EXCESS` state, the `bmsActor` is activated to store the excess energy in the battery.
 When the state machine transitions to `PV_LOW`, battery charging is halted.

 ![PV Actor](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/cdeck3r/acbattery/main/plantuml/pvActor.plantuml)